Celebrate your voice, Collaborate, Create your World!

-The Mother Falcon Music Lab is a creative education movement founded and run by Austin band Mother Falcon.
-The curriculum is inspired by Mother Falcon’s practice of collaborative songwriting, and has been developed based on primary experience as creators, educators, and professional performers.
+The Mother Falcon Music Lab is a multimedia creative education movement founded by Austin band Mother Falcon.
+The program, initially inspired by the band’s wish to share their collaborative songwriting process, has developed based on the MFML Artist Instructor community’s primary experience as creators, educators, and professional performers.

-Now in its 8th season, the Lab has grown from its humble beginnings into a fully fledged artistic philosophy.
+Now in its 9th year, the Lab has grown in size and scope, keeping creative play & vision at the core.
+It is a space to explore ideas – their inception, development, and delivery.
 We see our campers as the new generation of thinkers and doers who are empowered to challenge boundaries and realize their goals, opening up new horizons for them to thrive beyond MFML!

-MFML seeks to bring together different viewpoints in order to foster an attitude of understanding, respect and open mindedness by eschewing entrance auditions and providing need based scholarships to up to 50% of campers.
+MFML seeks to foster a community that recognizes strength in versatility and builds networks that include all who want to share this experience by eschewing entrance auditions and providing need based scholarships to up to 50% of campers.

-The Lab’s values guide all aspects of the organization’s operations; ideas and feedback from staff, campers and guests are our most valuable assets.
-Everyone is an owner in this enterprise; every individual brings their best and works hard towards our common goal, bringing this unique and vibrant experience to life!
+The Lab’s values guide all aspects of the organization’s operations; ideas and feedback from instructors, campers and guests are our most valuable assets.
+Everyone is an owner in this enterprise; every individual finds their personal strengths and work together to bring this unique and vibrant experience to life!

 Andrew started performing at age 8 as a bassist for his dad’s band.
 In middle school he learned to play saxophone and guitar, performing these instruments as well as lead vocals in bands throughout high school.
 A graduate of St. Edward’s University, Andrew joined Mother Falcon in 2011 and also plays in a multitude of other bands such as Sometimes a Legend and Michael Holt and the Trophy 500’s.
 He now works at MSB Consulting in Austin, TX, working to promote better documentation for Special Education programs across the state.

 Saskia Gregg started playing the violin when she was three and a half.
 She spent the previous three years attending her older brother’s weekly cello lessons.
 From that point forward, she participated in orchestra and chamber music with Austin Chamber Music Center, in addition to her solo education.
-She now attends the University of Texas at Austin, double-majoring in Music and Advertising.
-She first participated in MFML as a camper, in MFML’s very first year.
-Subsequently she interned for the camp and now guest performs with Mother Falcon.
+She recently graduated from the University of Texas at Austin, having double-majored in Music and Advertising, and is returning for a Masters in Marketing.
+She first participated in MFML as a camper in it’s very first year, and subsequently she became a first-generation intern and is now the program’s Marketing Director.